Why Is Energizer (ENR) Down 1.1% Since Last Earnings Report?

-A month has gone by since the last earnings report for Energizer Holdings (ENR).
-Shares have lost about 3.8% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for Energizer Holdings (ENR).
+Shares have lost about 1.1% in that time frame, outperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Energizer due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.

 Other Financial Details

 As of Dec 31, 2022, Energizer’s cash and cash equivalents were $280.3 million, with long-term debt of $3,506.6 million and shareholders' equity of $130.8 million.
 During the fiscal first quarter, ENR paid over $50 million of debt.
 In the reported quarter, it paid a dividend of nearly $21.8 million.